-At the age of 16 cadets can apply for a Gliding Scholarship which awards a cadet roughly 40 launches for them to carry out further training on the aircraft and if deemed competent they can endeavour a first solo.
-Completion of this course entitles a cadet to wear blue wings, silver if first solo is completed.
+At the age of 16 cadets can apply for a Gliding Scholarship which awards a cadet roughly 40 launches for them to carry out further training on the aircraft and if deemed competent they will undertake a first solo.
+Successful completion of this course entitles a cadet to wear Silver Wings.

-If cadets still show good potential they could have the opportunity to become Flight Staff Cadets (FSC) at their local VGS where the undertake training to become a gliding instructor.
+If cadets still show good potential they could have the opportunity to become Flight Staff Cadets (FSC) at their local VGS where the undertake training to become a Gliding Instructor and be responsible for instructing other cadets, whilst being a cadet themselves!

 The Grob Viking Glider